HCS Score

 XDC Network is scored across 7 Shariah principles with a total of 100 points.

 On Financial Exposure Risk, weighted at 25%, XDC scores 24 out of 25.
-Clean enterprise infrastructure with minimal direct exposure to interest-based products.
-Small deduction for indirect exposure from enterprise financial institution clients.
+Clean enterprise infrastructure with no interest-generating mechanism.
+Small deduction for VERT Capital private credit pools and Bulla Network APY products as third-party ecosystem applications requiring individual compliance assessment.

 Overall HCS Score: 90 out of 100 — Halal

-XDC Network (XDC) is generally considered halal under the CoinStudy Halal Crypto Standard with a score of 90 out of 100 — one of the highest ratings in our entire analysis series.
+XDC Network (XDC) is generally considered halal under the CoinStudy Halal Crypto Standard with a score of 90 out of 100, one of the strongest scores in our entire analysis series.

 Guaranteed Interest